 Today, July 30, 2018, Netflix released its new documentary, The Bleeding Edge, which chronicles problems in the medical device industry and takes a special interest in the severe injuries to which Essure has been linked.

-In April 2018, the US Food & Drug Administration took an exceptional position, requiring doctors across the country to inform their patients of Essure’s risks and side effects with the threat of criminal proceedings for physicians who failed to do so.
+In April 2018, the US Food & Drug Administration also took a “unique” position on Essure, requiring doctors across the country to inform their patients of Essure’s risks and side effects with the threat of criminal proceedings for physicians who failed to do so.
+It is believed to be the first time in American history when doctors faced such criminal penalties over a medical device.

 American Sales Fall Precipitously

-It was a particularly bad week for Bayer’s controversial birth control device; product liability lawsuits continue to proceed in California, despite Bayer’s vigorous efforts to have the cases dismissed.
+It was a particularly bad week for Bayer’s controversial birth control device.
+Product liability lawsuits against the manufacturer continue to proceed in California, Pennsylvania and other states, despite Bayer’s vigorous efforts to have the cases dismissed.

 Bayer announced its decision to pull Essure from US shelves on Friday, July 20, 2018.
 In a press announcement, Bayer spokesperson Courtney Mallon called the move a “voluntary discontinuation,” according to CBS Boston.